json-api-dotnet/JsonApiDotNetCore/docs/usage/faq.md

       options.SerializerOptions.WriteIndented = true;
   });
   ```
-- Turning on verbose logging and logging of executed SQL statements, by adding the following to your `appsettings.Development.json`:
+- Turning on trace logging, or/and logging of executed SQL statements, by adding the following to your `appsettings.Development.json`:

   ```json
   {